 Seborrheic Dermatitis

-Conveniently located to serve Alpharetta, John's Creek, Milton, and Roswell
+Conveniently located to serve Alpharetta, John's Creek, Milton, Cumming, and Roswell

 Persistent itching, scaling, and redness on the scalp or face can indicate seborrheic dermatitis, a common skin condition.
 At House of Dermatology, we offer comprehensive approaches to managing this condition, focusing on symptom relief and long-term skin health.
 Our dermatologist in Alpharetta, GA, Dr. Ravi Patel, provides tailored strategies to address seborrheic dermatitis’s underlying causes and manifestations.